hukaixuan2017/doc-user/content/tickets/ticket-zoom.rst

          Select an other state if you want to change it.

       Pending date
-         Select a date and time as deadline for the ticket.
-If the pending time is reached, the ticket will be escalated.
+         Select a date and time as reminder for the ticket.
+If the pending time is reached, the ticket can be escalated.

       Time units (work units)
          Enter any amount of time units for time accounting.